JoaoHenriqueBarbosa/MemBot/README.md

 ## Features

 Current features:

 - User-friendly interface for writing journal entries
 - Automatic categorization of entries using AI
 - Secure storage of entries in a PostgreSQL database
 - Multi-language support (English and Brazilian Portuguese)
 - Responsive design for desktop and mobile use

-Upcoming features and improvements:
-- Implementation of LangChain for improved AI chat flow and decision-making
-- Enhanced AI interaction to request additional information when needed
-- User authentication and session management
-- Deployment strategy and implementation
-- Automated testing suite
-- AI-generated reports based on user data
-- Integration with external APIs for additional data sources (e.g., weather, news)
-- Data visualization tools for better insights
-- Customizable user preferences and settings
-- Regular security audits and updates

 ## Technologies Used